Dog slow feeders have helped me tremendously to get my pup Wally to slow down eating. Three particular ones to be specific!

-My dog Wally eats a mix of my own raw dog food I put together for him, and store-bought, pre-made raw meals that are ground.
-He takes his time whenever he’s eating my own meals since they feature larger cuts of meat as well as raw meaty bones.
+Wally takes his time whenever he’s eating my own meals since they feature larger cuts of meat as well as raw meaty bones.

 However, his eating speed increases drastically when his bowl features ground raw dog food.
-Whenever that’s the case, Wally inhales his food in the same amount of time it takes a Porsche to get up to 60 mph.
-That’s not exactly ideal because it could come back up if it goes down too fast, and it could even cause bloat.
+Whenever that’s the case, Wally inhales his food like he hasn’t eaten in days!

 Disclaimer: Some of the links in this blog post are Amazon associate links.
 This means that if you click on an affiliate link and buy certain items, I will receive a small commission to keep this blog going.
 The price is not affected by this and remains the same for you.